iepathos/gitignore/README.md

 If you have a pre-existing .gitignore with some custom entries, don't worry, gitignore does not overwrite, it appends to any existing .gitignore file.

+Please note that .gitignore uses a last rule wins policy and that while the .gitignore files hosted on github are tested and reliable, when chained together they may have unexpected conflicts especially depending on the order they are added.

 ## Installation